top of page

 Trivia and Facts about the Physical Bible for your education.

-Here are fun facts, trivia, and general commentary from this author about the physical Bible.
+Here are fun facts, trivia, and general commentary from this website author about the physical Bible.

 The consensus is that less than 50% of Americans believe in the Bible.